Note: Zenhub's full feature set is unlocked when you connect your GitHub Organization to Zenhub

 Sprints and Epics aren't interchangeable.
 In fact, they work best when used together!
 In an agile framework, a Sprint is a timeframe in which work is completed and typically lasts 2-4 weeks with the goal of shipping workable code by the end.
 These iterative changes are the cornerstone of agile development, moving teams toward the goal of shipping value (features) to the user.
 Zenhub Sprints allow teams to automate their sprint planning process so it occurs on a regular schedule.
 Learn more about Sprints here.

 Since Sprints are tied to short iterations of work, they contain Issues related by time and not necessarily subject matter.
 In contrast, Epics contain Issues related by the subject matter, and the timeframe and scope are flexible.
 You may be working on multiple Issues that span multiple Epics within the same sprint.

 Epic points vs. story points

-Epic points give a summary of complexity of all Issue estimations that belong within a single Epic.
-At the top of the parent Epic, the Epic points completed represent the total story points of all nested Epics and Issues.
+Epic points give a summary of the complexity of all Issue estimations that belong within a single Epic.
+At the top of the parent Epic, the Epic points completed represent the total story points of all Issues within an Epic.